acemarco1311/Covid-19-Location-Tracker/README.md

 #How to run this project?
 If you are sure that the server and database is good to go, run your server and start with index.html

-#Demo video:
-This is a demo video on every feature of this project: ->